FAQ

 -

 Performance tier: Hot tier consumes more RCU/TB of stored data than cold tier.
-This provides a good cost vs performance tradeoff.
+This provides a good cost vs performance trade off.
 Cost can be reduced by moving data to the cold tier.

 Below are the minimum RCU charged for each performance tier: